Learn something new every day

 They also receive physical and occupational therapy with the goal of getting the patients to the point that they are able to exercise daily which is when they really start to lose weight.

-Like the drug addicts these people are addicted to food and some may not even be ready to change their ways even when they reach the hospital.
+addicts these people are addicted to food and some may not even be ready to change their ways even when they reach the hospital.

 There was a case of a man that snuck in junk food and was not following the diet even though the doctors told him that if he does not change he might not live to see his next birthday.